Women's suffrage: Puerto Rico

+When women's suffrage was introduced in the US in 1920, the suffragists on Puerto Rico stated that this reform should apply to Puerto Rico as well, and sued under the leadership of Milagros Benet de Mewton for this purpose.
+Women's suffrage was extended to Puerto Rico in 1929, but only for literate women; full women's suffrage was introduced by the US on Puerto Rico first in 1932.

 Uruguay

 Women's suffrage was announced as a principle in the Constitution of Uruguay of 1917, and declared as law in a decree of 1932.
 The first national election in which women voted was the 1938 Uruguayan general election.

+Nevertheless, the first time that women were able to vote was in the 1927 Cerro Chato referendum.

 Venezuela

 After the 1928 Student Protests, women started participating more actively in politics.
 In 1935, women's rights supporters founded the Feminine Cultural Group (known as 'ACF' from its initials in Spanish), with the goal of tackling women's problems.
 The group supported women's political and social rights, and believed it was necessary to involve and inform women about these issues to ensure their personal development.
 It went on to give seminars, as well as founding night schools and the House of Laboring Women.

 Groups looking to reform the 1936 Civil Code of Conduct in conjunction with the Venezuelan representation to the Union of American Women called the First Feminine Venezuelan Congress in 1940.
 In this congress, delegates discussed the situation of women in Venezuela and their demands.
 Key goals were women's suffrage and a reform to the Civil Code of Conduct.
 Around twelve thousand signatures were collected and handed to the Venezuelan Congress, which reformed the Civil Code of Conduct in 1942.

 In 1944, groups supporting women's suffrage, the most important being Feminine Action, organized around the country.
 During 1945, women attained the right to vote at a municipal level.
 This was followed by a stronger call of action.
 Feminine Action began editing a newspaper called the Correo Cívico Femenino, to connect, inform and orientate Venezuelan women in their struggle.
 Finally, after the 1945 Venezuelan coup d'état and the call for a new Constitution, to which women were elected, women's suffrage became a constitutional right in the country.